Cherreads

 Despite his best efforts, Ahrden couldn't hide his surprise.
 When Alia saw that he couldn't speak, she continued.

-'Could ask you the same thing.'
-Alia replied, and Ahrden's face turned redder than it already was.
-Her initial fierceness got a different lighting, but he was still unsure what her stance was about him.
+'Could ask you the same thing,' Alia replied, and Ahrden's face turned redder than it already was.
+Her initial fierceness took on a different light, but he was still unsure what her stance was about him.

 They were facing each other by then, and although they weren't near, both of them could close that distance in no time, using their own means.